SLAC Legal Contacts

 Nondisclosure and Confidentiality Agreements

-Note that, subject to receiving the requisite internal approvals, including the review and approval of SLAC’s Third-Party Activity Review Committee (“TARC”), individual faculty members, researchers, or employees entering into such agreements do not have the authority to bind Stanford/SLAC; however, these individuals may bind themselves and also sign on behalf of their reports.
-(For example, a SLAC department head can sign on behalf of his or her department.)
+Note that, subject to receiving the requisite internal approvals, including the review and approval of TARC, individual faculty members, researchers, or employees entering into NDAs do not have the authority to bind Stanford/SLAC.
+However, these individuals may bind themselves and also sign on behalf of their reports (as applicable).
+The following is an example of how such a signatory may be listed: "Name, Title, Group/Division Name, on behalf of themselves and members of Group/Division Name."

 Signatories are responsible for compliance with the terms of the agreement and must ensure compliance by their direct reports.

-Signed agreements must be submitted to Kam-Oi Shew in SLAC Legal at firstname.lastname@example.org.
+Signed agreements must be submitted to Jose Zavala at email@example.com.

 Please use your SLAC credentials—full email, eg, firstname.lastname@example.org and Windows password— to login.